 Once in New York, Jacqueline landed a job with a small ad-agency and learned the tools of the trade working on print ads and collateral for clients that ranged from Scuba Diving Suppliers to Book Publishers.
 In the early 80's, Jackie joined the creative group of HBO.
 In total, she spent an exciting eight years living and working in Manhattan before marrying a Southern boy and moving to Mississippi.

 Jacqueline has lived in the Jackson metro area for over 20 years and worked for the local NBC affiliate for most of that time.
 She was responsible for marketing the local television programs to the public and consisted in writing and producing TV commercials, radio spots, and newspaper ads.
-Jacqueline completed her MBA at Mississippi College in Clinton several years ago and recently bought Southern Breeze Gallery in Jackson.
-(The gallery has since relocated to The Renaissance in Ridgeland.)
+Jacqueline completed her MBA at Mississippi College in Clinton several years ago and now owns Southern Breeze Gallery, located in Ridgeland.

 Jackie paints landscapes from her travels and images from her life in Mississippi.
 You will frequently see her travels, animals, friends, and the Southern landscape in her paintings.
 She experiences the world as trembling with energy and she conveys that impression of energy and movement in her paintings with powerful, expressive strokes.